The best firm mattress 2023: sturdy options, chosen by experts

 "For those on the heavier side, a firm mattress can help distribute their body weight more evenly across the mattress, minimizing stress on the joints in the spine and pelvis and resisting mattress sagging over time," says Dr. Radermacher.

-While the points above are a good guideline, consult with your primary care physician or another licensed medical professional if you're seeking to address particular sleep or health concerns.
+While a firm mattress for back pain could help you sleep better, it's important to address the root cause and consider other lifestyle changes.
+Talk to your primary care physician or another licensed medical professional to address particular sleep or health concerns.

 Alison Barretta